KarlHegbloom/zotero-texmacs-integration/README.md

   * **Better BibTeX for Zotero** <https://github.com/retorquere/zotero-better-bibtex/wiki/Installation>

     * In order for the bbl output format to be defined, you must install a recent release of Better BibTeX for Zotero.

-      * Actually, as mentioned above in NEWS, for now you'll need to run a git clone of it from my repository... that can change pretty fast so look back every day at the NEWS section here.

-      * For that, you'll need to apt-get install coffeescript, rake, and ruby-bundler.
-I'll try and get things done fairly quickly so that it's not necessary for long.
-You may need to work out the dependencies some; I don't recall them all, sorry.
+You'll need at least version 1.6.60.

+      * If you were running from a github checkout, then you can keep using it if you like, or:

+    cd ~/.mozilla/firefox/*.default/extensions
+    rm better-bibtex@iris-advies.com

+      * Now start Firefox and install the new version of Better BibTeX for Zotero.

 Setup and Options
 -----------------